AZheng1234/AZheng1234.github.io/StockX/README.md

 #### If you want to explore my dataset more, I have attached my SQL dump file below:
 [SQL Dump File](https://github.com/AZheng1234/AZheng1234.github.io/blob/main/StockX/SQL%20Dump%20File.sql)

-## This is the end!
-Thanks again for reading about my project!
+### This is the end!
+Thanks for reading about my project and making it this far!
+I hope you found it somewhat interesting at least.
+### A LOT of effort and headache went into this when it was just supposed to be a SQL focused project for Database Management.
+There may be some logical flaws that I haven't caught when I did this project, but I wanted to make it AS ACCURATE AS POSSIBLE to the real deal.
+For funsies :) In any case, I learned a lot!